Skip to content

 1. Large conspicuous petals and sepals

-2. Bright colouration
+2. Bright coloration

 3. Possession of scent